-J L Mehta, an Indian philosopher and expert on the German philosopher Martin Heidegger once wrote , “So long as we live encapsulated within one tradition, our own, and in a language that embodies it, we can think and move and have our being only within the horizon of reality opened up by it.”
+J L Mehta, an Indian philosopher and admirer of the German philosopher Martin Heidegger once wrote , “So long as we live encapsulated within one tradition, our own, and in a language that embodies it, we can think and move and have our being only within the horizon of reality opened up by it.”

 One way this recognition can happen is in exposing ourselves to other civilisations that look at the world quite differently from our own.
 This reminds me of when I arrived in Delhi from Britain in 2017, after a long time away from the country I had lived in for seven years.

-To go back to J L Mehta, he mentions the German poet Holderlin saying, “the free use of what is our very own is hardest to learn”.
+To go back to J L Mehta, he mentions the German poet Friederich Hölderlin as saying, “the free use of what is our very own is hardest to learn”.
 Our own tradition, Mehta argues, can only be freely appropriated and reclaimed “after voyaging far into what is its other…after much wandering in foreign pastures.”
 It is this kind of wandering that makes inter-civilisational dialogue truly possible.

 Mehta quotes Heidegger to emphasise his point, “The wandering off in the direction of the questionable and the question-worthy is not irresponsible adventure but homecoming.”